 As to liners, not only will they add in warmth that may be missing from the sleeping bag manufacturer’s optimistic rating, they will also help keep body moisture from getting into the down and freezing (it’s important to air out the liner each morning).
 The Reactor Extreme or Reactor Thermolite Fleece Liner are ideal for winter trips.

 OK – onto sleeping pads.
 When thinking about a sleeping pad, insulation is key: the insulating ability of a pad can be expressed as an ‘R’ value.
 Anything below 5-6 will not insulate you adequately – remember, the ground may have been frozen for weeks and may be much colder than the air temperature.
 Make sure the pad(s) you choose will be warm enough.
 A foam pad will not absorb water and can be safely strapped to the outside of a pack without risk of undue damage (use Accessory Straps with Hooks for this) – air-filled and self-inflating pads are better kept inside your pack.
 Using multiple pads is a good idea in very cold conditions: a foam pad on the floor of the tent and an insulated pad on top of this.
 Pick a sleeping pad whose R-Value has been tested in an independent lab.
-Fortunately, as of January 2020, all sleeping pad manufacturers will test for R-Value according to the newly-implemented ASTM standard.
-We’ll put details about this on the blog shortly.
+Fortunately, since January 2020, all sleeping pad manufacturers test for R-Value according to the ASTM standard.

 If you find you’re having trouble warming up your sleeping bag, boil water, pour it into a Nalgene bottle (seal it tightly!) and use this as a hot water bottle.
 Alternately, chemical heat pads (glove warmers) can be pressed up against your body (under your arms and between your thighs) to help keep you warm.
 If you’re using a canister gas stove, you’ll need one of these heat pads – covered in the Cooking / Eating / Washing section in Part 2 of this post.